ibm-cloud-docs/EventStreams/eventstreams132.md

 {: #sla_enterprise}

 The {{site.data.keyword.messagehub}} service is provided with an availability of 99.95% on the Enterprise plan as a High Availability Public Environment.
 When the {{site.data.keyword.messagehub}} service is run in non-HA environments, such as a Single Zone Region, the availability is 99.5%.
-For more information about the SLA for High Availability services in {{site.data.keyword.Bluemix}}, see [{{site.data.keyword.Bluemix_notm}} service description ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www-03.ibm.com/software/sla/sladb.nsf/8bd55c6b9fa8039c86256c6800578854/c4ceb9f019f9eb4c862582f9001b3994/$FILE/i126-6605-16_04-2019_en_US.pdf){:new_window}.
+For more information about the SLA for High Availability services in {{site.data.keyword.Bluemix_notm}}, see [{{site.data.keyword.Bluemix_notm}} service description ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www-03.ibm.com/software/sla/sladb.nsf/8bd55c6b9fa8039c86256c6800578854/c4ceb9f019f9eb4c862582f9001b3994/$FILE/i126-6605-16_04-2019_en_US.pdf){:new_window}.

 ## Classic plan
 {: #sla_classic}

 The {{site.data.keyword.messagehub}} service is provided with an availability of 99.5% on the Classic plan.
-For more information about the SLA for {{site.data.keyword.Bluemix}}, see [{{site.data.keyword.Bluemix_notm}} service description ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www-03.ibm.com/software/sla/sladb.nsf/8bd55c6b9fa8039c86256c6800578854/c4ceb9f019f9eb4c862582f9001b3994/$FILE/i126-6605-16_04-2019_en_US.pdf){:new_window}.
+For more information about the SLA for {{site.data.keyword.Bluemix_notm}}, see [{{site.data.keyword.Bluemix_notm}} service description ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www-03.ibm.com/software/sla/sladb.nsf/8bd55c6b9fa8039c86256c6800578854/c4ceb9f019f9eb4c862582f9001b3994/$FILE/i126-6605-16_04-2019_en_US.pdf){:new_window}.

 <!--